IT Trends in Hong Kong

 The Cyber-port is a plan that builds a large base of multimedia industry in the Telegraph bay area, Pok Fu Lam in the southwest part of Hong Kong Island.
 Sixteen billion Hong Kong dollars are going to be invested in the 24ha site for equipping the latest information communication infrastructure, and information communication related foreign companies will be invited to set up offices there.

 The first phase of the Cyber-port is to be completed in 2001/early 2002, with the second phase to be ready by late 2002, and the third and later phases to be completed in 2003 and 2004.
+The residential development will be completed in 2007.
+It is expected that some 16,000 permanent jobs will be created by this plan.

 Construction started in Septembe,r 1999.
 Formal contract between the Hong Kong government and Pacific Century Cyber Works (PCCW) was concluded in May, 2000.